 The UPU leopard is preparing to change its spots.

-Established almost 150 years ago to support a system of global, universal postal service provision, the Internet and digital communications have changed the fundamental premises on which the UPU is based.
+Established over 150 years ago to support a system of global, universal postal service provision, the Internet and digital communications have changed the fundamental premises on which the UPU is based.

 The global economy and modern communications rely on the removal of barriers such as exclusive cartels and regulations, etc. For most UPU member countries, that means allowing wider postal sector players the opportunity to participate in the UPU’s global postal network.

 The UPU recently conducted a study to determine the access conditions to international mail processing centre codes and other UPU products* which should be opened up to non-designated operators (DO).
 Its aim is to manage these access conditions in a properly regulated manner, and with due regard to transparency and efficiency.

 The UPU has also audited its product and service offerings, to assess the risks and benefits of allowing access to specific products and services to external stakeholders in the wider postal sector, and to develop the rules and principles applicable to each product and service that the UPU wishes to make available to wider postal sector players.

 An UPU action plan will enhance the involvement and contribution of wider postal sector players in UPU activities while preserving the UPU's traditional strengths such as independence and neutrality, and ensuring efficient & quality universal postal services at a global level.

 Effectively the UPU is running to catch up.

 Already increasing numbers of bilateral and multilateral agreements between designated operators (DO) and wider postal sector players exist.
 They parallel the many bilateral and multilateral agreements amongst the DOs themselves.

 DOs cooperate to enhance and streamline letter and parcel cross-border delivery.
 They also interface with private operators and wider postal sector players.